makersacademy/bowling-challenge/READMEChayya.md

 A Perfect Game is when the player rolls 12 strikes (10 regular strikes and 2 strikes for the bonus in the 10th frame).
 The Perfect Game scores 300 points.

+# Methodology

+In each frame, a bowler gets two chances to roll.
+Within each frame there is the possibility of scoring a max of 30 points.
+Therefore in a game, each player has the potential to achieve a maximum total of 300 points (the perfect score).

 # Weekend Challenge Review: